 Autism-Friendly Vacations in U.S. Cities

-Many cities across the U.S. now have programs in place to help with travelers with sensory sensitivity.
+Many cities across the U.S. now have programs in place to help travelers with sensory sensitivity.

 Myrtle Beach, South Carolina